-4) There are codes where the nomenclature or descriptor state that the procedure includes acquisition of autogenous or non-autogenous graft material (e.g., D3428, D4275, D7949).
+4) There are codes where the nomenclature or descriptor state that the procedure includes acquistion of autogenous or non-autogenous graft material (e.g., D3428, D4275, D7949).
 What procedure code is reported when the dentist decides to deliver the procedure with another type of material (e.g., alloplastic, xenograft)?

-As noted above, when there is no specific CDT code that describes the procedure delivered it is appropriate to report a 'Dx999 'unspecified...procedure, by report' code to document the harvesting of alloplastic or xenograft material.
-The dentist must write a clear and robust narrative report for inclusion in the patient's dental record and on any claim submission.
+As noted in the answer to Q 3 above, when there is no specific CDT Code that describes the procedure delivered it is appropriate to use a 'Dx999 'unspecified...procedure, by report' code.
+The dentist decides which "999" code is most appropriate to, in this case, document the harvesting of alloplastic or xenograft material.
+No matter which "999" code is selected the dentist must write a clear and robust narrative report for inclusion in the patient's dental record and on any claim submission.